dleute/chatserver/README.md

 ### Deploy

-* configure app/config/deploy.rb for your environment (it comes pre-built for the ones above)
+* configure app/config/deploy.rb for your environment (it comes pre-built for the ones above deployed to a different location on the current machine)
 * run `cap deploy:setup` to get your target server ready (should only need to be done once)
 * run `cap deploy` to push your app to the servers

+These tasks are highly tuned toward the target server.
+They will need adjusting to deploy to a different distribution or environment.